I've been delving into the History of Royal Fashion and I have to say that history + royalty makes for a romantic duo! I hope you enjoy it.

 Catherine Howard was only 17, a lady in waiting to Queen Anne, with an ambitious family who encouraged Henry's interest in the vivacious but flighty girl.
 They married just 19 days after his annulment and Henry indulged Catherine with clothes and expensive jewels which she flaunted to everyone's displeasure.
 Several previous and current indiscretions were discovered and, in little more than a year, she was charged with treason for adultery and beheaded.

 Katherine Parr was the last of Henry's wives and, at 31, had been married twice before.
 She was a well educated lady, fond of music and fine clothes, jewelry and numerous pairs of shoes!
 Her favorite colors for clothes were crimson and cloth of gold and she ordered matching outfits for the royal children and herself.
-She is remembered for bringing together Henry's 3 children as a family.
-She remained married to Henry as his health deteriorated ultimately outliving him.
+She is remembered for bringing together Henry's 3 children as a family and remained married to Henry as his health deteriorated ultimately outliving him.

 Both Edward and Mary had short reigns and, although she had been previously been declared illegitimate, Elizabeth I came to the throne in 1558.
 Elizabeth was as image-conscious as her father and had a great influence on fashion although by the time she came to the throne there was less money available and she was forced to be more restrained.
 However, she still spent substantially on opulent fabrics and was often 'thick with jewels' - it was important that she dressed more magnificently than anyone else.